The Flying Celebrant

-The big difference about a humanist wedding is that it takes place not in the presence of God or a local government officer, but among the people who are most important to you - your family and your friends.
+The big difference with a church or registrar wedding is that it takes place not in the presence of God or a local government officer, but among the people who are most important to you - your family and your friends.

 Unlike a church or register office wedding, the words are not laid down in a book.
 Every element in the ceremony is unique to you: the vows you exchange, the declarations you make, the involvement – direct or indirect – of the people who mean the most to you, the readings, the music, the symbolic acts.